bashbaug/SimpleOpenCLSamples/samples/20_matrixexperiments-i8/README.md

 ## Sample Purpose

-This sample demonstrates various techniques to perform a large matrix multiplcation where the matrix elements contain 8-bit integer data.
+This sample demonstrates various techniques to perform a large matrix multiplication where the matrix elements contain 8-bit integer data.
 The sample includes many different implementations:

 1. The "naive" implementation is a very simple implementation.